PolymerElements/app-layout/app-drawer-layout/README.md

 The drawer will slide in/out to hide/reveal the main content.

-By default the drawer is in the left side of the screen:
+By default the drawer is on the left side of the screen:

 ```html
 <app-drawer-layout>